Michel Djotodia: Rebellion

 Presidency

+Takeover

 The peace agreement unraveled in March 2013, as Séléka resumed seizing towns, accusing Bozizé of failing to keep his promises.
 The rebels kept their five ministers, including Djotodia, from going to Bangui.
 Djotodia said that rebel soldiers made the decision, not himself.
 There was speculation that, while Djotodia may have been content with his prominent new government post, others in Séléka wanted to take power outright.
 After days of fighting, the rebels captured Bangui on 24 March 2013, forcing Bozizé to flee the country, and Djotodia declared himself President.
 Djotodia said that there would be a three-year transitional period and that Tiangaye would continue to serve as Prime Minister.

+Djotodia Administration (2013–2014)

 Djotodia promptly suspended the constitution and dissolved the government, as well as the National Assembly.
 He then reappointed Tiangaye as Prime Minister on 27 March 2013.
 Top military and police officers met with Djotodia and recognized him as President on 28 March 2013.
 A new government headed by Tiangaye was appointed on 31 March 2013; Djotodia retained the defense portfolio.

 On 3 April 2013, African leaders meeting in Chad declared that they did not recognize Djotodia as President; instead, they proposed the formation of an inclusive transitional council and the holding of new elections in 18 months, rather than three years as envisioned by Djotodia.
 Speaking on 4 April, Information Minister Christophe Gazam Betty said that Djotodia had accepted the proposals of the African leaders; however, he suggested that Djotodia could remain in office if he were elected to head the transitional council.
 Djotodia accordingly signed a decree on 6 April for the formation of a transitional council that would act as a transitional parliament.
 The council was tasked with electing an interim president to serve during an 18-month transitional period leading to new elections.

 The transitional council, composed of 105 members, met for the first time on 13 April 2013 and immediately elected Djotodia as interim President; there were no other candidates.
 A few days later, regional leaders publicly accepted Djotodia's transitional leadership, but, in a symbolic show of disapproval, stated that he would "not be called President of the Republic, but Head of State of the Transition".
 According to the plans for the transition, Djotodia would not stand as a candidate for President in the election that would conclude the transition.

 In the months that followed Séléka's takeover, the group was criticized for continuing to perpetrate violence against civilians.
 Djotodia was formally sworn in as President on 18 August 2013.
 On that occasion he said that he hoped to be "the last of my countrymen to have to take up arms in order to come to power".
 He also vowed that he would not stand as a presidential candidate.